-A laptop backpack is especially helpful if you commute to work on public transport.
-Bus and train travel can be rough on both you and your bag, and knowing your device is protected adds peace of mind.
+A laptop backpack is especially helpful if you commute to work on public transportation.
+Bus and train travel can be a rough on both you and your bag, and knowing your device is protected adds peace of mind.

 Best Backpacks for School

-Secondary school students probably need more room.
-On top of books and school supplies, they'll have PE kits and maybe even a laptop or tablet.
-Durability and padding for constant movement are what parents want the bags to have, but kids want style, style and more style.
+Middle school students or high school students likely need more room.
+On top of notebooks and school supplies, they'll have gym clothes and maybe even a laptop or tablet.
+Durability and padding for constant movement are what parents want the bags to have, but kids want style, style, and more style.

-Teens may shy away from a plain, solid colour backpack and look for something a little different.
-Maybe it's a backpack with a retro feel or a fun graphic print.
-Maybe they select a solid colour, but one that's less conventional (think bright orange).
-Or, they'll go for a basic backpack, but then customise the backpack themselves by doodling over it or adding stickers.
+Teens may shy away from a plain, solid color backpack and look for something a little different.
+Maybe it’s a backpack with a retro feel or a fun graphic print.
+Maybe they select a solid color, but one that's less conventional (think bright orange).
+Or, they'll go for a basic backpack but then customize the backpack themselves by doodling over it or adding stickers.

-Finding a backpack that can hold everything means packing it to optimise weight distribution.
+Finding a backpack that can hold everything means packing it to optimize weight distribution.
 To balance weight, students should:

-Zip pockets contained within larger compartments help keep students organised and ensure that there's a place for everything.
+Zippered pockets, contained within larger compartments, help keep students organized and ensure there’s a place for everything.

 Best Backpacks for Travel

 When hours of travel are in your future, the right backpack is critical.
-A travel backpack needs to keep items secure and provide enough durability for the unexpected, whether you're travelling by plane, bus, boat, train or car.
-The best travel backpacks move seamlessly from transport to your destination, allowing you to spend hours walking around comfortably to see the sights.
+A travel backpack needs to keep items secure and provide enough durability for the unexpected, whether you're traveling by plane, bus, boat, train or car.
+The best travel backpacks move seamlessly from transportation to your destination, allowing you to spend hours comfortably walking around to see the sites.

-Zip compartments within the larger space of the backpack provide an added layer of security and allow for quick access to travel essentials, such as power cables and your passport.
+Zippered compartments, within the larger space of the backpack, provide an added layer of security and allow for quick access to travel essentials, such as power cords and your passport.

 All-weather material means your backpack can endure surprises like a sudden rainstorm, falling snow or gusty winds.
 It also makes it easier to clean if you take your backpack camping and off the beaten path for a night under the stars.
 You can buy a separate rain cover if you expect to walk or hike frequently in the rain.
 Consider a backpack with a hip belt if you're carrying an extra heavy pack over long distances.

-Look for features that align with the type of travelling you do most.
+Look for features that align with the type of traveling you do the most.
 If your trips take you to hotels, look for a backpack that packs like a suitcase, by opening flat for easy access.
-Backpacks that are small enough to be checked in as cabin luggage are great for frequent flyers.
-If camping is your style, find a backpack with cinch loops at the bottom to add on a sleeping bag or collapsible tent, and a padded back panel for comfort.
-If travelling means a lot of weekend trips, seek out a backpack that easily attaches to rolling luggage.The Essential Feature for a Travel Backpack
+TSA-friendly backpacks are great for frequent flyers.
+If camping is your style, find a backpack with cinch loops at the bottom to add on a sleeping bag or collapsable tent and a padded back panel for comfort.
+If traveling means a lot of weekend trips, seek out a backpack that easily attaches to rolling luggage.The Essential Feature for a Travel Backpack